Atelopus petriruizi

-Atelopus petriruizi, more commonly known as the painted stubfoof toad, is a species of toad in the family Bufonidae.
+Atelopus petriruizi is a species of toad in the family Bufonidae.
 Endemic to Colombia, the toad's natural habitats are subtropical or tropical moist montane forests and rivers.
-Threatened by habitat loss, the Ateopus petriruizi is currently classified as critically endangered, and was placed on the IUCN red list in 2017.
-Currently, there may be less than 49 remaining mature A. Petriruizi.
+Threatened by habitat loss, Ateopus petriruizi is currently classified as critically endangered, and was placed on the IUCN red list in 2017.
+Currently, there may be less than 49 remaining mature A. petriruizi.